The fight against harassment in transport

 • call terminals in the 368 stations of the RATP network;

-The 3117 number and the Île-de-France Mobilités app: 24/7 active services
+The 3117 number and the Île-de-France Mobilités application: active services 24 hours a day, 7 days a week

 The 3117 number: To report any act of delinquency or situation that presents a risk to the traveller, the alert number 3117 is now available on the entire Ile-de-France network (and no longer only on the SNCF network).
 It is also accessible from the smartphone application "Alerte 3117" or by SMS 31177.

-In addition to the call and SMS, passengers who witness a situation that poses a risk to their safety or an inconvenience have at their disposal an application to contact 3117 as well as an emergency button from the Île-de-France Mobilités application.
+In addition to the call and SMS, passengers who witness a situation that presents a risk to their safety or an inconvenience have at their disposal an application to contact 3117 as well as an emergency button from the Île-de-France Mobilités application.
 The smartphone's geolocation ensures fast and efficient support, and the app works in all circumstances thanks to network technology that does not require 3G, 4G or 5G coverage.

 The generalization of video protection

-In addition to the human presence on the Île-de-France transport networks, Île-de-France Mobilités, RATP and SNCF deploy significant technical resources, first and foremost video protection, an essential tool in the security and decision-making support chain:
+In addition to the human presence on the Île-de-France transport networks, Île-de-France Mobilités, RATP and SNCF deploy significant technical resources, first and foremost video protection, an essential tool in the security and decision-making chain:

 • More than 50,000 cameras in total in the rolling stock on the platforms and in the corridors on the RATP network.